medavox/distribackup/docs/report/report.md

 ~~How you evaluated the system, how you designed the evaluation.~~

-The main competitors to to this software are Bit-Torrent Sync and Dropbox.
-Although the primary intended use of this software is for backup, these technological similarities with Bit-Torrent Sync, and the popularity of Dropbox will mean they will offer direct competition.
+The main competitors to to this software are Bit-Torrent Sync and Dropbox, due to the similarity of their technology compared to this project.
+Although the primary intended use of this software is for backup, these technological similarities along with the popularity of Dropbox will mean they will offer direct competition.

 * Is the system user-friendly?
 * Is the system cross-platform?